 On our return to Vedanta as the tour concludes, you will have an opportunity to shop in the temple bookstore, and (volunteer staff permitting) have a chance to purchase pumpkin bread when we stop at Monastery of the Angels.

 This walking tour is illustrated with rare photos you can view on your smartphone.
+It was featured in the VERA Virgin Atlantic in-flight magazine feature, Lost Angeles.

 Tour begins at 10:30am sharp, with check-in time 10am under the Bo Tree to the right of the domed temple at the Vedanta Society of Southern California, 1946 Vedanta Place, Los Angeles, CA 90068.
 Please arrive on time to get signed in and logged in to the smartphone slideshow.
 Scroll down for tour rules and recommendations.